brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Java 8 versions of GraalVM EE, and new versions for ARM Macs, require a free registration on Oracle's main download page: https://www.oracle.com/downloads/graalvm-downloads.html

 These releases are not Java installers.
 You need to manually replace your launcher's version of Java, or use a Minecraft launcher that supports specifying your Java path.
-I recommend ATLauncher, PrismMC or GDLauncher.
+I recommend ATLauncher, Prism Launcher or GDLauncher.
 When specifying a java path, navigate to the "bin" folder in the GraalVM download and use "javaw.exe" or "java.exe".

 For servers, you need to replace the "java" command in your server start sh/bat file with the full path to graalvm java, in quotes.